Black and white photo of historic Chatham Bars Inn

 Even when Chatham Bars Inn opened as a hunting lodge in 1914, it immediately asserted itself as something different, an elevated experience on the Cape.
 Over the course of more than a century, Chatham Bars Inn has changed along with the rest of the world, but it has always maintained its position as the region’s most elegant destination.

-In short, even as tastes have changed, the standard of luxury has remained the same at Chatham Bars Inn.
+In short, even as tastes have changed, the standard of luxury has continued to exceed expectations at Chatham Bars Inn.